 ~/.alpi/config.yaml(or~/.alpi/profiles/<name>/config.yamlfor non-default profiles) and change values manually.
 Restart whatever surface was affected.
 Cosmetic knobs (tui.*,tools.max_steps_per_turn,gateway.imap.poll_interval,fallback_models) live here. - Populate

-.envdirectly (non-interactive, CI / devcontainers): alpi does not ship a.env.example— the Reference tables below (Core, Gateway — Telegram / IMAP / Gmail) list every key with its default.
+.envdirectly (non-interactive, CI / devcontainers): alpi does not ship a.env.example— the Reference tables below (Core, Gateway — Telegram / Matrix / IMAP / Gmail) list every key with its default.
 Create~/.alpi/.envyourself with just the keys you use and alpi picks them up on next launch.

 Reference